diffix/reference/README.md

 This is a reference implementation of open-diffix.
 As such, this serves as a sandbox in which we can quickly try, and validate, new ideas for anonymization.
 The reference implementation is meant to offer anonymization quality matching that of a final product - however not necessarily SQL parity.
-It is not mean to be productized.
+It is not mean to be be used in production.
 As such it will not receive the type of polish and usability work a commercial product would.
 It can safely be used to anonymize data, but there will be rough edges.